opesnoir/jubilee-budgetapp-final/README.md

 8. Maven

-**Installation**

-Follow these steps to install and run the application locally:
+**Installation tips**

 1. Make sure Java 17 and Maven are installed on your system.
-2. Clone the repository to your local machine.
-3. Navigate to the main project directory.
-4. Update the PostgreSQL database configuration in the application.properties file located in the src/main/resources directory.
-Set the spring.datasource.url property to jdbc:postgresql://localhost:5432/jubilee-final (assuming your PostgreSQL database is running on port 5432).
-5. Run the command mvn spring-boot:run to start the application.
-6. The application will now be running at http://localhost:8080 (assuming your PostgreSQL database is configured to run on port 5432).
+2. The application will be running at http://localhost:8080 (assuming your PostgreSQL database is configured to run on port 5432).

 # Nederlands